yoderme/tomcat60/BRANCH-README.txt

 Further work / TODO:

- 1. Backport support for running with a null docBase (without docBase).
-[Not Started]

-    In Tomcat 7 this is implemented by r1681953 (2015-05-27, BZ 57154)

- 2. Backport other tests from Tomcat 7.
+ 1. Backport other tests from Tomcat 7.
 [In progress]

- 3. All calls to method Tomcat.silence(host, contextPath) are               [Not Started] commented-out.
+ 2. All calls to method Tomcat.silence(host, contextPath) are               [Not Started] commented-out.
 It is likely that the log output is more verbose than it is in the same tests in Tomcat 7.